backdrop-contrib/coder_upgrade/scripts/coder_format/README.txt

 This project has been sponsored by:
 * UNLEASHED MIND
-  Specialized in consulting and planning of Drupal powered sites, UNLEASHED MIND offers installation, development, theming, customization, and hosting to get you started.
+  Specialized in consulting and planning of Backdrop powered sites, UNLEASHED MIND offers installation, development, theming, customization, and hosting to get you started.
 Visit http://www.unleashedmind.com for more information.